dilshankarunarathne/docker-notes/README.md

 ## Environment Variables

+Environment variables are variables that are set in the environment of the system.

 * `export <variable-name>=<value>` command can be used to **set** an environment variable.
 * `unset <variable-name>` command can be used to **unset** an environment variable.
 * `echo $<variable-name>` command can be used to **print** the value of an environment variable.